 If you only have time to blog once per month, focus on one target audience or stage of the funnel, instead of all of them.
 Giving your blog a specific focus makes your once-a-month article makes a bigger impact.

 Before you build a calendar, you’ll want to start with a list of topics, and associate those topics with a stage of the inbound funnel.
 As you build your calendar, it is important to consider how to integrate content for all stages of the funnel into your calendar.
 For example, you don’t want to write posts that only fall under “retention” for two months, and then switch gears.
 It is best to build a content calendar where all stages of the funnel are represented on a monthly basis — even if that just means one blog per week!

 How will your prospective and current families know when you post new content?
 Reach them on all digital mediums, including email, social media, and your website.
 Because most blogs you write will be “evergreen,” you can share them in newsletters and on social media throughout the year, or draw attention to certain articles on different pages of your website.

 Blogging has numerous benefits, including increased website traffic and engagement.
 A blog is also the foundation of any inbound marketing strategy, as blog content has the power to engage and nurture individuals throughout their journey of choosing the right school.
-Start today by brainstorming blog topics using our “Inbound Marketing Blogging Template,” complete with an outline of the inbound funnel, suggested topics, a sample calendar, and content planning sheet.

 *Please note that data is subject to change based on the data of our full report.